 With the development and expansion of city, the frequency and strength of significant emergencies are increasing in many cities.
 So, urban significant emergency index analysis and early warning become very important research issues in emergency management.
 As is well known, the urban emergency inevitably affects many aspects of urban including urban economy recession, safety of environment and property and health condition.
-In the past decades, Zhang (2008) proposed the methods of index selecting and weighting for emergency.
-He and Lu (2010), Gao (2010), Zhao (2009), Zhou and Zhang (2006) and Sun (2007) have proposed some urgent decision making approaches for urban significant emergency.
-Also some early warning management methods for urban incidents have been introduced in He and Li (2012), Ye (2007), Zhi et al. (2009), Yang and Ding (2009), Lang (2011), Wang (2005), Ma and Wang (2006) and Wen and Bian (2006).
+In the past decades, the scholars proposed some methods of index selecting and weighting for emergency (Zhang, 2008).
+Some researchers have also proposed many urgent decision making approaches for urban significant emergency (He and Lu, 2010; He and Li, 2012; Zhao, 2009; Zhou and Zhang, 2006; Gao, 2010).
+Also some early warning management methods for urban incidents have been introduced (Ye, 2007; Zhi et al., 2009; Tang, 2008; Yang and Ding, 2009; Lang, 2011; Wang, 2005; Ma et al., 2006; Wen and Bian, 2006).
 However, most of the existing early warning mechanisms and decision methods can only deal with the urban emergency under precise condition.
 In fact, due to the increasing complexity of the socio-economic environment and the lack of knowledge about the problem domain, most of the real-world problems, such as urban emergency decision analysis and emergency warning degree evaluation, are involved variety of uncertainty like fuzzy number (Deng et al., 2004) and fuzzy linguistic value (Rodriguez et al., 2012).
 Especially, in the warning degree evaluation process of urban significant emergency it will inevitably involve some fuzzy factors, including the serious economy depression, the wicked environment destroy, the improper emergency broadcasting, the enormous casualties and the critical traffic jam, as well as the inadequate emergency rescue facilities.
-Also, the values of above risk factors are easily expressed by fuzzy linguistic terms.
+Also, the values of the above risk factors are easily expressed by fuzzy linguistic terms.

 Moreover, the unexpected and uncontrolled uncertain risks easily incur the urban significant emergency.
 So, in order to decrease the possibility of urban significant emergency, there is much need to analyze and control the risk of urban significant emergency.
-Also, it is a necessitous task for urban government department decision-maker to adopt the corresponding strategy to reduce the occurrence of significant emergency in urban zone according to the evaluated fuzzy comprehensive risk value.
+Also, it is a necessitous task for urban government department decision-maker to adopt the corresponding strategy to reduce the occurrence of significant emergency in some urban zone according to the evaluated fuzzy comprehensive risk value.

-Recently, many researchers studied the risk analysis of emergency (Liu and Yuan, 2006; Wang and Lin, 2009; Xiao, 2012; Ye and She, 2011), but the fuzzy risk factor was not considered.
-Although (Zhong and Xie, 2011) employed fuzzy entropy and comprehensive judgment method to calculate the occurring probability of risk, it has some drawbacks since it is based on traditional Shannon entropy.
-Li (2007) discussed the fuzzy comprehensive risk judgment of HR outsourcing, but the method is unable to determine the accurate risk grade.
+Recently, many researchers have studied the risk analysis of emergency in Liu and Yuan (2006), Wang and Lin (2009), Xiao (2012) and Ye and She (2011), but the fuzzy risk factor was not considered.
+Although the fuzzy entropy and comprehensive judgment method (Zhong and Xie, 2011) was used to calculate the occurring probability of risk, it has some drawbacks since it is based on traditional Shannon entropy.
+And the fuzzy comprehensive risk judgment of HR outsourcing was discussed (Li, 2007), but the method is unable to determine the accurate risk grade.
 In fact, most of the existing fuzzy risk computing methods can not effectively cope with the risk evaluating and warning degree determining involved fuzzy risk factors.
 Thus, in this study we aim to propose a new fuzzy risk computing and warning degree evaluation approach for urban emergency in uncertain environment.
 As we are aware, the warning grade of urban emergency is influenced by the severity of risk factor and the relative weight of risk factor.
 To obtain the relative importance of each fuzzy risk factor, we will develop an extended fuzzy AHP method in this study.

-Corresponding Author: Yi-Rong Huang, SunYat-sen Business School, Sun Yat-sen University, Guangzhou, 510275, China This work is licensed under a Creative Commons Attribution 4.0 International License (URL: http://creativecommons.org/licenses/by/4.0/).
+Corresponding Author: Yirong Huang, Sun Yat-Sen Business School, Sun Yat-Sen University, Guangzhou 510275, China This work is licensed under a Creative Commons Attribution 4.0 International License (URL: http://creativecommons.org/licenses/by/4.0/).